FortunateOmonuwa/FileStorage.API/README.md

 ## Features
 - Upload Files: Easily upload files to the server with a simple POST request.
 - Download Files: Retrieve specific files from the server using a GET request.
-- File Metadata: Access file information from a database such as file size and url, file path, etc.
+- File Metadata: Access file information from a database such as file size and URL, file path, etc.

 ##
 The live link is at [http://fortunate3d-001-site1.atempurl.com/]http://fortunate3d-001-site1.atempurl.com/